-The Approved Costing Guidance forms a co-ordinated approach to patient-level costing (known as PLICS), the national cost collections and the costing assurance programme.
+The Approved Costing Guidance forms a co-ordinated approach to patient-level costing (known as PLICS) and the mandated National Cost Collection.
+It also supports the Costing Assurance Programme.

 NHS England and NHS Improvement proposes to mandate NHS trusts and foundation trusts providing community services to record and report patient-level cost data for all relevant activity from the beginning of the 2021/22 financial year, with the first collection in 2022, and to stop collecting reference costs after the financial year 2020/21.

-We have published a consultation, and accompanying Impact Assessment, which invites stakeholders to respond to this proposal.
-We plan to publish our response to the issues raised and expect to make a final decision on the proposal in February 2021.
-We will publish our decision on this website.
+In November 2020 we published a consultation, and accompanying impact assessment, which invited stakeholders to respond to this proposal.
+We plan to publish a final decision on the proposal in Spring 2021 along with our responses to the issues raised.